edmund-leibert/the-vault/the-vault/src/🔴 Academic/📚 Educational Resource/Scratch notes/🗒️ Obsidian/Miscellaneous Notes.md

 #card

 [ESLint](https://eslint.org/) is a tool that analyzes your code to quickly find problems.
-You can run ESLint against your plugin to find common bugs and ways to improve your code.
+You can run ESLint against your plugin to find common bugs and ways to improve your code. [@FindFixProblems]

 To use ESLint with this project, make sure to install ESLint from the terminal: `npm install -g eslint`